-With the exception of service animals, there’s no law stating that you should allow pets in your rental property.
+There’s no law stating that you should allow pets in your rental property, except for service animals.
 This means it’s up to you as the property owner to decide whether to accept tenants who have furry or feathered friends.
-Here are some factors to consider in making your decision out renting with pets.
+Here are some factors to consider in making your decision about renting with pets.

 Three Reasons Not to Allow Pets in Your Rental Property

-- Property damage is the most common issue caused by pets.
+- The most common issue caused by pets is property damage.
 They can tear up carpets and draperies, scratch hardwood surfaces, soil the floor, and fill the air ducts with dander.
 Pet-related damage can make it expensive to rehabilitate the unit before it is ready for the next tenant.

 - A noisy pet is a nuisance that may disturb other tenants.
 This is a particularly troubling problem in multi-unit properties.
 A barking dog can drive neighbors up the wall—and ensure they don’t renew their rental agreements.
 Pets may also negatively impact the appearance (and odor) of common areas.

 - What’s the worst-case scenario?
 Probably a dog bite incident.
 Landlords are rarely held liable in dog bite cases unless they knew an animal was dangerous.
 However, the fallout can still be traumatic.

 Keep in mind that if you forbid pets, tenants may sneak them in behind your back.
 If you have a “no pets” policy, have a plan in place for how to deal with tenants who break the rules.

 Three Reasons to Allow Pets in Your Rental Property

 - Pet owners represent about half of the potential tenant pool.
 But they often have trouble finding a property that allows pets.
 When you accept pets, you automatically double the number of people who may be interested in your property.

 - Good pet owners typically make good tenants.
 They know how to take care of their responsibilities.
 They may also be more content and because they have an animal companion.
 Happy tenants are less likely to cause landlord headaches.